-LPA recently changed from a partnership to a company with offices in both Johannesburg and Pretoria and is led by Mick Passoni as Managing Director along with three other directors – Neels Fourie, Abey Mamaregane & Lomien Botha.
+LPA recently changed from a partnership to a company led by Abey Mamaregane as Managing Director along with Neels Fourie as Director.
 LP Architects furthermore has developed the skill of understanding the retailer and their business in depth along with attention to the retail customer.
 All shopping centres are designed and developed with special focus and attention to these primary issues.

 LPA has vast experience and fresh ideas within the practice to deliver design excellence within retail environments and other commercial buildings.
 The directors are complemented by highly skilled individuals with unique design, technical and project management skills.
 The practice is divided into four production departments, namely, Design, Documentation, Site Supervision and Tenant Co-ordination.

 As an architect you design for the present, with an awareness of the past, for a future which is essentially unknownNorman Foster

 LP Architects has started with an Employment Equity Plan during 2001 and have been registered with CETA (Construction Education Training Authority).

 Although LP ARCHITECTS does not have to have an Employment Equity Plan, we adopted this philosophy to show our commitment to build a better future for the company as well as for the country, in breaking down the previous apartheid barriers.